Hugi-R/wplace-archive-world-map/README.md

 ### Ingest (advanced)
 Ingest an archive into a DB.
 PNGs are converted to the palette used by this project.

-> Supported archive type: tar.gz, 7zip, folder
+> Supported archive types: tar.gz, 7zip, folder

 The files inside the archive should be like `*/X/Y.png` where X and Y are coordinates of the tile.